huawenyu/pintos-bak/README.md

 $ pintos -h
 pintos run alarm-multiple, which passes the arguments 'run alarm-multiple' to the Pintos kernel.
 In these arguments, run instructs the kernel to run a test and alarm-multiple is the test to run.

 $ pintos run alarm-multiple

-you can use the -v option to disable X output:
+you can use the -v option to disable X output, -q let simulator auto-quit:
 $ pintos -v -- run alarm-multiple.
+$ pintos -v -- -q run alarm-single   <<< -v no-gui, -q after run and quit
+$ pintos -vk -T 60 --bochs -- -q run alarm-single    <<< -T 60 timeout 60s and kill simulator if it's not quit.

 TESTS
 -----